Whatsapp | Call Now +966 82 52 321

 It is narrated that when the Prophet (PBUH) entered Makkah from the upper side (near the area known as Hajun), he ordered his victorious banner (Raya) to be planted at this spot.
 The conquest was remarkable for its peaceful nature; the Prophet (PBUH) entered with humility and granted a general amnesty to his former enemies, demonstrating unparalleled mercy.

-Masjid al-Raya is located north of the Grand Mosque, in close proximity to Jannat Al-Mu’alla and Masjid al-Jinn.
+Masjid al-Raya is located north of the Grand Mosque, in proximity to Jannat Al-Mu’alla and Masjid al-Jinn.
 It is an active mosque where the five daily prayers are held.
 While the current structure is modern, the site has been recognized and marked for centuries.

 Travel Time from Haram: 5-10 minutes by car.